fjvallarino/monomer/tasks.md

   - Create Color Selector
   - Create Layout with width/heights specified in percents
   - Drag & drop for user (add attribute indicating if component supports being source/target)
     - Add new request types (drag started, drag stopped, drag cancelled)
     - Add new events (drag hover)
     - SDL supports Drag and Drop integration with OS
+  - Look for opportunities to reduce code duplication (CompositeWidget and BaseContainer)
+  - Check if using [lifted-async](https://github.com/maoe/lifted-async) is worth it
+  - Implement SDL_Surface + Cairo backend
+    - Can we cache some drawing operations?
+    - Add new request types (drag started, drag stopped, drag cancelled)
+    - Add new events (drag hover)
+    - SDL supports Drag and Drop integration with OS